Storing Leftover Paint Properly

 - Wrap the roller in heavy-weight plastic wrap or use multiple layers of thinner plastic.

-- Then tape the ends tightly to create a seal.
+- Then, tape the ends tightly to create a seal.

 - Place the roller against a wall to prevent resting pressure from causing the plastic to burst or leak onto the floor.

-For an easy, mess-free temporary seal, you can use The Paint Roller Cover, a snap-tight closure that will keep your paint roller fresh for several days.
+Tip: For an easy, mess-free temporary seal, you can use The Paint Roller Cover, a snap-tight closure that will keep your paint roller fresh for several days.
+If you finish your project, you must wash the roller thoroughly to preserve it.

-You’ll then want to separate the roller from the frame and submerge both pieces in warm, soapy water.
-Continue the cleaning process by rinsing all parts clean.
+- Separate the roller from the frame and submerge both pieces in warm, soapy water.

-Get the roller nap as dry as possible before hanging it in storage.
+- Get the roller nap as dry as possible before hanging it in storage.

 Conclusion

+House painting is full of details, and properly storing paint and tools is a detail that will save time and money.
 Properly storing the original paint provides an easy means of maintaining your home, and if you’re selling your home, the buyers will appreciate good touch-up paint.

+While a painting project is underway, skipping cleaning and sealing your paint and supplies can be tempting.
+However, it could be a massive and expensive headache to deal with later.
 Remember, touchup paint is critical to keeping your paint looking fresh for years to come, and you’ll be grateful you took the time to store it the next time you need it.

 View our social media platforms and related articles, or contact us today!